The Icon Saga

 The LLM Approach

 On January 1st, 2026, at 12:31 PM, we committed what seemed like a brilliant feature: dynamic SVG icon generation powered by GPT-4o-mini.
-The system was elegant in its ambition.

 When a user added "almond milk" to their grocery list, the frontend would call our new /v1/agents/grocery/{agent_id}/visualize endpoint with the item name.
 The backend would canonicalize the name (so "2% milk" and "whole milk" would both become "milk"), then ask the LLM to generate an SVG icon.
 The result would be cached in Redis for 30 days and returned to the frontend, which would render it with proper sanitization to prevent XSS attacks.